aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * `next` --> function that passes an action on to the next middleware
   * `action` --> the original action object passed to `Store#dispatch`

-Let's start by writing some `Middleware` that just `console.log`s whenever it sees a `REQUEST_BENCHES` action type.
+Let's start by writing some `Middleware` that will just `console.log` whenever it sees a `REQUEST_BENCHES` action type.

 ```javascript